atomvm/AtomVM/src/platforms/rtems/README.md

 ## GRiSP 2 hardware

+For a prebuilt image, download the `atomvm-grisp2-sd-card-<commit>` artifact from the RTEMS Build workflow.
+GitHub downloads it as a `.zip` file.
+Follow the [SD-card installation guide](boards/grisp2/INSTALL.md), also included as `README.md` at the top level of the ZIP.
+No RTEMS toolchain is needed to install the prebuilt image.

 GRiSP 2 uses an i.MX6ULL with RTEMS's shared `arm/imx7` BSP.
 Reuse the RTEMS 6.2 ARM compiler, `imx7` BSP, and LibBSD from the QEMU build above;
 LibBSD already includes the KSZ8091 PHY driver and i.MX nexus devices.